 - Application for admission; Candidates may obtain an application for admission from Office of Admissions or at www.truett.edu. - Official transcript from an accredited high school or home school co-op showing confirmation of graduation with a minimum GPA of 2.0 on a 4.0 scale. - GED certificate may be submitted in lieu of the high school transcript. - Home schooled students who do not participate in an accredited home school co-op must submit a high school transcript either from a central processing center or from the parent indicating the curriculum completed, which must include the following: 4 English units, 4 Math units, 4 Science units, 3 Social Studies units, 3 Language or Fine Arts units, 1 Health or Physical Education unit, and 4 elective units, bringing the total units completed to 23.
 Additionally, these students must submit a copy of the "Declaration of Intent to Utilize a Home Study Program" form that was submitted to their local school board. - Official transcripts from all post-secondary institutions attended, including any colleges, universities and technical schools.
 The student must have a 2.0 cumulative GPA on a 4.0 scale from recent institution of enrollment.
 If the 2.0 cumulative GPA was not attained, the student will be denied admission to the University and given instruction on enrollment appeals process. - Official copy of either an SAT (Scholastic Aptitude Test), ACT (American College Assessment Battery of the American College Testing Program), or CLT (Classic Learning Test).
-Truett McConnell seeks applicants with a minimum score of 800 on the twopart SAT, 15 on ACT, or 42 on CLT. - Upon notification of acceptance, the student must pay the non-refundable \$175 enrollment fee to reserve a position in the upcoming class.
+Truett McConnell seeks applicants with a minimum score of 800 on the two-part SAT, 15 on ACT, or 42 on CLT.
+Students who graduated from high school at least five years prior to the anticipated enrollment date are exempt from this requirement. - Upon notification of acceptance, the student must pay the non-refundable \$175 enrollment fee to reserve a position in the upcoming class.